-First off, our hotel was fantastic, it was owned and operated by the Monaco Consulate.
-Our room was actually the old stable, it had tangerine walls and cement floors--very industrial, but super neat.
+First off, our hotel was fantastic; it was owned and operated by the Monaco Consulate.
+Our room was actually the old stable; it had tangerine walls and concrete floors — very industrial, but super neat.
 I loved it, and it also had a courtyard with beautiful roses right outside our door.
 It was just a 5-minute walk to the main plaza where we had a wonderful dinner at a cute outdoor cafe, and then we roamed around taking some incredible pictures.

 Our view during dinner...

-In the morning we went for a walk and stumbled upon old Roman ruins.
-In fact, as we were leaving our hotel to begin exploring a lady flagged us down.
+In the morning, we went for a walk and stumbled upon old Roman ruins.
+In fact, as we were leaving our hotel to begin exploring, a lady flagged us down.
 Being American, we were a little skeptical at first (kinda like, what does she want with us?)
-However, as it turned out, she was a school teacher that didn't want us to walk right on by those beautiful ruins and not notice them.
+However, as it turned out, she was a school teacher who didn't want us to walk right past those beautiful ruins without noticing them.
 Does she know us or what?
-We took pictures as she shared with us the history of the ruins--they were built in the 300's.
+We took pictures as she shared the history of the ruins with us — they were built in the 300s.
 Unbelievable.
-I just love how others are able to catch our excitement and our love for foreign cities.
+I just love how others can catch our excitement and our love for foreign cities.
 I think they sense our love for Europe and want to become a part of our unquenchable thirst for exploration.
 Between the teacher's English and my French, we were able to converse nicely.
-I'm so glad that she took time out of her holiday and played tour guide.
+I'm so glad she took time off her holiday and played tour guide.

 Too little time for such a wonderful city.
 We will return--I promise.
 I really do promise.